-Hospitals in each county, including the three Packaged Disaster Hospitals, if used, will keep the Director of Health informed of the number of bed spaces and the levels of service available in each hospital.
-The Director of Health will, in turn, keep the Director of EMS informed of the conditions of the hospitals.
-Coordination of the delivery of all state medical and health support services to the victims of hazardous materials incidents is the responsibility of the Florida Department of Health (DOH).
-The DOH Director for each of the DOH districts is responsible for assuring the Secretary of DOH that adequate medical and health support services exist for treating and transporting victims of hazardous materials incidents to medical support facilities.
+Hospitals in each county will keep the maintain current hospital census information as required per statute in the AHCA ESS (Emergency Status System).
+The Health Officer in the jurisdictional county from the Florida Department of Health will remain advised of the current hospital system status.
+Coordination of the delivery of all state medical and health support services to the victims of hazardous materials incidents is the responsibility of the Florida Department of Health (FDOH).
+The DOH Health Officer for each of the DOH districts is responsible for assuring the State Surgeon General that adequate medical and health support services exist for treating and transporting victims of hazardous materials incidents to medical support facilities.